 Albany 2030 Plan Adopted!

-On Monday, April 2, the City of Albany Common Council voted unanimously to adopt the Albany 2030 Plan.
-This momentous vote officially establishes the first comprehensive plan in the City's 400 year history.
+In April 2012 the City of Albany Common Council voted unanimously to adopt the Albany 2030 Plan.
+This momentous vote officially established the first Comprehensive Plan in the City's 400-year history.
 Albany 2030 will greatly improve local quality of life for generations to come.
 In a tremendous demonstration of collaboration, thousands of community stakeholders from diverse backgrounds and neighborhoods came together to build consensus about their local priorities.

 Albany 2030 built a framework for the City’s future based on extensive research and community input.
 This sustainable approach will guide local (re)development and (re)investment in a manner that meets the needs of residents, businesses and stakeholders while maintaining and elevating the City’s character, quality of life, and environmental and fiscal health.

 Read Albany 2030 now!

 OTHER NEWS IN PROGRESS...

 |ReZone Albany is underway.
 Successful public forums have been conducted in the Warehouse District and in the Central Avenue Corridor.
 Read more...||The Tivoli Lake Preserve Vision Plan is complete.
 Moving on to implementation.
 Read more...|